rail5/ocrshot/README.md

-# mate-ocrshot
+# ocrshot
-(MATE) Copy &amp; paste text from videos &amp; photos by screenshotting
+Copy &amp; paste text from videos &amp; photos by screenshotting

 ## Description
 Simple bash script that allows you to copy-and-paste text via Optical Character Recognition